RunInUAE

 For Amiga games where you have the disk in ADF format (zipped or otherwise), you can drag & drop it onto RunInUAE's icon in AmiDock, or onto RunInUAE's AppIcon.
 It should then run that game in E-UAE.

 You can also double-click on ADF disks (not zipped ones), and it should run that using E-UAE too.
 Note that this needs a bit of manual installation, if you don't have at least AmigaOS4.1 Update 4 (see the 3.1.
-Optional installation chapter).
+Optional installation section).

 When you have finished with that game, you can quit E-UAE by pressing Ctrl-Alt-Q.